brycewray/hugo-site/content/posts/2019/07/independence.md

 subtitle: Thirty-five years a Mac lover

-description: "Thirty-five years ago today, I encountered a Mac for the first time, and it literally changed my life."
+description: "Thirty-five years ago this week, I encountered a Mac for the first time, and it literally changed my life."

 author: Bryce Wray